Agalsidase beta (Fabrazyme®)

 Initial approvals will be for twelve months.

-Annual reauthorizations will require medical chart documentation that the patient has been seen within the past 12 months and that markers of disease are improved by therapy.
+Annual reauthorizations require medical chart documentation that the patient has been seen within the past 12 months and that markers of disease are improved by therapy.
 These include but may not be limited to routine hematology and chemistry profiles to assess renal function and a statement of progress against therapy goals.

 Fabrazyme is indicated for use in patients with Fabry disease.
 Fabrazyme reduces globotriaosylceramide (GL-3) deposition in capillary endothelium of the kidney and certain other cell types.